jihadkandil2/image-encryption-compression/README.md

 ### Problem Definition:-

 Image Encryption:
 The process of encoding an image in a manner that only authorized individuals can access it, typically through a password.
-Encryption ensures that the original image remains concealed unless decrypted with the correct key.

 Image Compression:
 Reducing the size of digital images to economize storage or transmission requirements.
 Compression methods aim to represent image data using fewer bits while preserving essential visual information.